bonanzi/glove80-keymaps/README.bonanzi.md

 It writes an updated `custom/layer-overrides.json` and prints a warning if any named layer could not be found.
 Commit both JSON files together.

+> **Why does the script touch `layer-overrides.json` instead of the online
+> editor?** The Glove80 configurator cannot express some of my bindings (e.g.
+> the Symbol layer's `LC(INS)`/`LS(INS)` copy-paste shortcuts), so those live
+> only in `custom/layer-overrides.json`.
+When the capture script runs it merges
+> the freshly exported layer with whatever is already in the overrides file,
+> preserving any hand-edited entries that do not exist in `keymap.json`.

+### 3.1 Editing the Symbol layer

+Use this loop whenever you tweak any key on the Symbol layer:

+1. **Make the edit in `keymap.json`.** Either adjust the layer in the online editor and download a fresh export or edit the JSON manually.
+The configurator will replace unsupported keys (such as the insert-cluster `LC(INS)` / `LS(INS)` bindings) with fallbacks like `LS(TAB)`—that is expected at this stage.
+2. **Run `./scripts/capture_layer_overrides.rb`.** The script overlays the new Symbol layout onto the previous snapshot.
+Positions you changed adopt the values from the export, while any slots still absent in the export inherit their preserved bindings from `custom/layer-overrides.json`.
+3. **Restore unsupported bindings when needed.** If you intentionally changed a key that the editor cannot represent, open `custom/layer-overrides.json` after the capture and adjust that slot manually (for example, to keep or modify the `LC(INS)` / `LS(INS)` shortcuts).
+4. **Regenerate artifacts.** Run `rake dtsi` so the updated overrides are baked into the DTSI before flashing.

+This flow keeps the capture script authoritative for supported keys while still allowing manual control over the insert-cluster shortcuts that only exist in the overrides file.

 ## 4. Detailed upgrade tutorial

 Follow these steps whenever Sunaku publishes a new release that I want to adopt.